cdoom64hunter/eduke32-amcfork-legacy/README.md

 ## Description

+This is a fork of eduke32 that is intended to be used with the AMC TC.
+IT DOES NOT CONTAIN THE AMC TC ITSELF.

 **Link to the game: https://www.moddb.com/games/the-amc-tc**

 This fork alters a number of hardcoded features in order to preserve backwards-compatibility, prevent game crashes and to improve the overall presentation of certain aspects of the game.
 These changes are most likely not suitable for a merge with the main eduke32 branch which is why we offer them here.